Giangiui/dagonstar/docs/documentation.md

-For correct execution of the code, it is necessary to define a Workflow.
+To ensure the correct execution of the code, it is necessary to define a workflow.

 ```python
 workflow = Workflow("English-Writers")
 ```

-A Workflow for DAGonStar represents a directed acyclic graph and a set of tasks that must be executed simultaneously.
+A workflow in DAGonStar represents a directed acyclic graph and a collection of tasks to be executed simultaneously.

-Now can define tasks.
-In this example define tasks *Hemingway* and *Shakespeare*, which execute two commands.
+Tasks can now be defined.
+In this example, we define the `Hemingway` and `Shakespeare` tasks, which run two commands.

 ```python
 taskA = DagonTask(TaskType.BATCH, "Hemingway", "/bin/hostname")
 taskB = DagonTask(TaskType.BATCH, "Shakespeare", "/bin/date")
 ```

-For this example tasks has batch type.
-With this definition can execute regular bash commands, for example `/bin/hostname` and `/bin/date`
+In this example, the tasks are of the batch type.
+With this definition, they can run standard bash commands such as `/bin/hostname` and `/bin/date`.

-After definition of workflow and tasks can launch add_task for every definition of tasks, for insert them into specific workflow.
+Once the workflow and tasks have been defined, you can use `add_task` for each task definition to add it to the specific workflow.

 ```python
 workflow.add_task(taskA)
 workflow.add_task(taskB)
 ```

-For DAGonStar a single task representing a vertices of the graph.
+In DAGonStar, a single task represents a vertex of the graph.

-Workflow is correctly configured, now with command `.run()` can execute all the tasks into them.
+The workflow is now properly configured and you can use the .run() command to execute all the tasks within it.

 ```python
 workflow.run()